cagov/design-system/components/regulatory-outline/readme.md

 ### How not to use it

-Do not use the regulatory outline for content that isn’t regulations or government code.
+Do not use the regulatory outline for content that is not regulations or government code.
 Use bullet points or numbered lists for that.
 This allows people to more easily recognize when they’re not looking at government code.

 ## Demo and sample markup